Peanut Butter Protein Shake

 • Quick and easy.
 Blend everything together and serve.
 It’s that simple.

-• Super nutritious.
-Bananas provide potassium, chia seeds add fiber, and peanut butter adds healthy fats and protein, well, we know all about protein!
+• Healthy.
+Bananas provide potassium, chia seeds add fiber, and peanut butter adds healthy fats and protein.
+Well, we know all about protein!

 • Banana.
 I highly suggest using frozen bananas since they’ll keep the shake cold and creamy.